Story and Photos by Alison Gardner, Editor, Travel with a Challenge

 Despite the French having given up colonial ownership to the British in 1763, Carriacou and Petite Martinique have retained more of a visible French heritage, not only with their geographical names but also with the French-English-African patois language and even a certain je n’est ce quoi style less detectable on the more internationally-connected island of Grenada.

-Grenada Board of Tourism, www.grenadagrenadines.com, has a web page about Carriacou and Petite Martinique which include individual listings of villas, apartments, inns and guest houses on Carriacou.
+Pure Grenada is the official tourism website for all three islands.
+It has a web page about Carriacou and Petite Martinique which includes individual listings of villas, apartments, inns and guest houses on Carriacou.

 Pay a visit to the tourist office opposite the Carriacou dock where staff will assist with Carriacou and Petite Martinique information, accommodation recommendations, maps and brochures.